 Concentration.
 Web developers must sit at a computer and write detailed code for long periods.

 Creativity.
-Web developers often are involved in designing the appearance of a website and must make sure that it looks innovative and up to date.
+Web developers often are involved in designing the appearance of a website and must make sure that it is appealing as well as functional.

 Customer-service skills.
 Webmasters have to respond politely and correctly to user questions and requests.

 Detail oriented.
-When web developers write in HTML, a minor error could cause an entire webpage to stop working.
+Web developers need to have an eye for detail, because a minor error in coding could cause an entire webpage to stop working.

-The median annual wage for web developers was $63,490 in May 2014.
+The median annual wage for web developers is $66,130.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $33,790, and the highest 10 percent earned more than $112,680.
+The lowest 10 percent earned less than $35,390, and the highest 10 percent earned more than $119,550.

 Most web developers work full time.

-Employment of web developers is projected to grow 27 percent from 2014 to 2024, much faster than the average for all occupations.
+Employment of web developers is projected to grow 13 percent over the next ten years, faster than the average for all occupations.

 Employment of web developers is projected to grow as ecommerce continues to expand.
 Online purchasing is expected to grow faster than the overall retail industry.
-As retail firms expand their online offerings, demand for web developers will increase.
-In addition, an increase in the use of mobile devices to search the web will lead to an increase in employment of web developers.
+As retail firms expand their online offerings, demand for web developers will grow.
+In addition, an increase in the use of mobile devices to search the web will lead to increased demand for web developers.
 Instead of designing a website for a desktop computer, developers will have to create sites that work on mobile devices with many different screen sizes, leading to more work.

-Because websites can be built from anywhere in the world, some web developer jobs may be moved to countries with lower wages, decreasing employment growth.
+Because websites can be built from anywhere in the world, some web developer jobs may be moved to countries with lower wages.
 However, this practice may decline because the cost of managing web developers in multiple countries can offset the savings to businesses.
 Furthermore, web developers must understand cultural nuances that allow webpages to communicate effectively with users, and domestic web developers are better equipped for this task, curtailing the work that may be moved to other countries.